sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### 4.2 Westrum organizational culture

+#### 4.2.1 Outcomes

+Create a [generative culture](https://cloud.google.com/solutions/devops/devops-culture-westrum-organizational-culture) that fosters information flow and trust by examining the six aspects of the Westrum model of organizational culture.

 #### 4.2.2.
 Indicators

 - My team has enough support (or appropriate support)  from leaders and managers for the necessary culture shift and transformation